-The request should be made in writing using the appropriate leave of absence form, Educational event or Family event form (Available from the school office or on the school web site from September)
+The request should be made in writing using the appropriate Form (Leave of absence, Educational Event or Family Event Form (available from the school office or on the school website).

 This must include the reason why you feel that it is necessary to take a leave of absence.
 This may include any extenuating or compassionate reasons, including evidence of circumstances such as medical certificate or letter from employers.